Jorge Duran

 The second project is titled “Necropolitical Cartographies: Cultural Representations of Cross-Border Displacements and Violence.”
 The project aims to identify theoretical, academic and community work that explores ways to rehumanize people who have been commodified and designated as surplus by economic and political systems.

-How does your research inform and transforms your discipline?
+How does your research inform and transform your discipline?
 In the same way, where do you see your discipline going?

 While there have been major research efforts in the social sciences to study borders, migrations, and displacements from quantitative approaches, my work aims to create intersectional spaces of inquiry whereby scholars from the Humanities, the Arts and the humanistic social sciences as well as community-based practitioners and activists will convene to share, examine and disseminate ideas, methods, and new ways to interpellate the varied manifestations and codes of violence and exclusion.
 This reality has embedded itself in the physical, informational, financial, cultural, and intellectual flows across borders.
 Understanding border dynamics is critically important to fully comprehend how our world functions in the 21st century.